YextSolutions/Vidyard-Connector/README.md

 1. Log into your Vidyard account
 2. Navigate to Admin > API Tokens > Admin and click “Show Token”
 3. Copy down the API Token value.
 This will serve as your API Key.

+After installing the app:
+1. Run the user connector
+2. Run the video connector